tips and advice

 Don’t take revenge.
 If you’re spending some of your own precious time to think up ways to get revenge on someone, you’re letting that person run your life.
 You care more about them being unhappy than you do about you being happy.
 And that’s not a good way to live.
 No matter what you’re thinking right now, getting revenge won’t actually make you happy.
 At most, it will give you a sense of temporary satisfaction, stained by feelings of guilt and anger.
 It won’t bring your ex back to you, and it won’t help you at all.
 It may just end up getting you into trouble.

 If you and your ex are still part of the same larger group of friends, don’t feel like one of you has to be booted out.
 I’m sure your other friends have enough love to go around to both of you.
-Of course, if it was a really rough breakup, you probably don’t want to be around your ex at all, even in the larger group.
-Well, you’ll need to figure out how to handle that one on your own.
-But don’t let your ex dictate what you do—if you still want to hang out with your friends, hang out with your friends (even when your ex is there)!
+It might be hard, it might be awkward, but don't let the loss of your romantic relationship also mean the loss of your friendships.
+Talk with your other friends about it and creatively come up with a solution.
 Don’t let “I must avoid my ex at all costs” become your life philosophy.

 starting over